 Hurricane season is as unpredictable as it is devastating.
-It’s never too early to prepare for what this season may bring our way, and the very real possibility of losing power when you need it most.
+It’s never too early to prepare for what the season may bring, and the very real possibility of losing power when you need it most.

-If you haven’t already, it’s time to invest in a solar battery storage system.
-Having a solar battery storage system can help during power outages caused by a hurricane so you’re not left in the dark.
+If you haven’t already, it’s time to invest in solar with battery storage.
+Adding battery backup to your solar panels can help you prepare for a hurricane by taking a proactive approach and ensure you’re not left in the dark if you lose power.

-During a power outage, your home solar system will automatically turn off.
-This is a safety measure to prevent solar energy flowing through the utility grid while repair crews fix any downed power lines or other failures.
-When the power comes back, your home solar system will automatically turn back on.
+During an outage, your home solar system will automatically turn off.
+This is a safety measure to prevent solar energy from flowing through the utility grid while repair crews fix any downed power lines or other failures.
+When the power returns, your home solar system will automatically turn back on.

-Unlike a solar-only system, a solar system plus a battery enables you to continue producing solar energy while also storing excess energy so you can power your most needed lights and appliances during a power outage.1
+Therefore, it’s critical to have battery storage with your home solar system as part of your hurricane preparedness plan.
+Unlike a solar-only system, a solar system plus battery enables you to continue producing solar energy while also storing excess energy so you can power your most needed lights and appliances during a power outage.*

-Home Battery or Generator… Which Should I Choose?
+A Home Battery or Generator — Which Should I Choose?

-And for the greatest reliability in times of crisis, we recommend having both, if possible.
+And for the greatest reliability in times of crisis, we recommend having both a standby generator and solar battery, if possible.
 When it comes to safety, it’s never a bad idea to be prepared and diversified with your energy solutions.